flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - #AZS NYPD walked back some earlier statements
         - #CA This was an interesting take about campus protests recently: [The only thing university administrators had to do was NOTHING.]( https://davekarpf.substack.com/p/the-only-thing-university-administrators) by [[Dave Karpf]]
+        - #AZS on the issue of double-standards.
+Some students are disruptive on campus, pretty much always -- but response is sometimes disproportionate.

 ## [[2024-04-03]]
 - Attending: [[Jerry Michalski]] [[Flancian]] [[Aram Zucker-Scharff]] [[Peter Kaminski]] [[Michael Grossman]] [[SJ]]